-St Paul's Church is a lively С of E congregation in the heart of Cambridge.
-On Sunday morning there are usually about 70 а adults at the main service. as well as lots of children and young people.
+St Paul's Church is a lively C of E congregation in the heart of Cambridge.
+On a Sunday morning there are usually about 70 adults at the main service, as well as lots of children and young people.

-What about? are we We are a congregation seeking, in the light of God's work, to be honest about our shortcomings welcome all the and to around Table.
-As a church we face ongoing challenge: we can Lord's an welcome, include, accept and love; that is live in response to others live God's grace and SO bring life to OR we can lives condemn prescribed rules that constrict, exclude which by and would to deny the grace have received.
-Those be we we encounter will be the best of challenge judge how we meet the and of our vitality community.
-Whatever happens, we as а will continue to journey together.
+What are we about?
+We are a congregation seeking, in the light of God's work, to be honest about our shortcomings and to welcome all around the Lord's Table.
+As a church we face an ongoing challenge: we can welcome, include, accept and love; that is live in response to God's grace and so bring life to others OR we can live lives prescribed by rules that constrict, condemn and exclude - which would be to deny the grace we have received.
+Those we encounter will be the best judge of how we meet the challenge and of our vitality as a community.
+Whatever happens, we will continue to journey together.